 About the Author

 Ariel Joy So is a writer from Hong Kong who has also lived in Singapore and the United States.
-Her work has appeared in Tupelo Quarterly, Sinking City, Foothill Poetry Journal, Mother Tongue Journal, Moot Point Magazine, and elsewhere.
-She is a 2023 Gaudy Boy Poetry Book Prize Finalist, a 2023 Foothill Editors’ Prize Nominee, a 2025 Periplus Finalist, a 2025 Sundress Prose Open Reading Period Semifinalist, and a 2025 42 Miles Press Poetry Award Finalist.
+Her work has appeared in Tupelo Quarterly, Sinking City, Mother Tongue Journal, Moot Point Magazine, and elsewhere.
+Most recently, she has been shortlisted for the Gaudy Boy Poetry Book Prize, Sundress Prose Open Reading Period, 42 Miles Press Poetry Award, and Lightscatter Press Prize.
+She is a 2023 Foothill Editors’ Prize Nominee and a 2025 Periplus Fellowship Finalist.

-She works at HarperCollins Publishers and was previously on the editorial team at Riverhead Books of Penguin Random House.
+She works at HarperCollins Publishers and was previously on the editorial team of Riverhead Books at Penguin Random House.
 She is based in New York City and Jersey City.

 *